azlan-works/Argo/README.md

 - 1x HDMI FPC connector for external break out
 - 1x PCIe FPC connector, Pi 5 compatible
 - 2x USB-C (One for power/flashing - USB 2.0 and one regular USB 3.0)
-- Integrated BMS (BQ25895) with up to 15W output dependent on battery used.
+- Integrated BMS (BQ25895) with up to 5A charging dependent on battery used.
+- TPS61022 5V boost for upto 3A of constant power from battery or USB.
-- I2C control for BQ25895
+- I2C control for BQ25895 with ADC battery level monitoring.

 Read more about the mainboard [here](./mainboard.md)